What Really Causes Heartburn?

 If you’re used to reaching for over-the-counter pills for chronic pain like joint discomfort or frequent headaches, look into what might be causing inflammation in your body.
 It may be a matter of rearranging your desk for a more ergonomic workspace, or you may be looking at a diet overhaul.
 Lots of people lower inflammation on the Bulletproof Diet.

 Deglycrrhizinated Licorice (DGL).
 DGL increases the secretion of the protective mucus that coats our upper and lower GI tract.
 This creates a barrier between your stomach acid and the lining of your GI tract.
 A few weeks of DGL protects the stomach and esophageal lining long enough for the irritation to heal.

 Clinical trials revealed that it is just as effective and sometimes more effective than prescription acid blockers in the treatment of gastric ulcers.
 DGL is licorice root without the glycyrrhizin, a compound that can cause blood pressure changes and swelling.

 Mastic gum.
 Mastic gum comes from a tree resin and is a traditional digestive remedy that has science behind its effectiveness.
 Scientists found that mastic gum kills seven different strains of H. pylori, a bacteria that, when it proliferates, can cause heartburn and other symptoms.
 It even killed the ones that were resistant to antibiotics.

-Increase your stomach acid
+Ways to increase your stomach acid

 It’s counterintuitive, but you might need to increase your stomach acid.